 Simply connect an ultrasonic pest repeller to its power source and place in a room or outdoor space you suspect to have a pest issue.
-This involves plugging into an outlet if it’s corded, adding fresh batteries if it’s battery-powered, or situating in an area with plenty of sunlight if it’s solar-powered.
+This involves plugging into an outlet if it’s corded, adding fresh batteries if it’s a battery-powered model, or situating in an area with plenty of sunlight if it runs on solar power.
 As long as it has power, it’ll work on its own.

 Q. Can ultrasonic pest repellents hurt humans?

 Some humans with extra-sensitive hearing may find these repellents annoying or even become nauseated with prolonged exposure.

 Q. Do ultrasonic pest repellents bother dogs and cats?